 Why is Diversification Important?

-Because risk reduction is at the heart of the principle of diversification, it’s important to understand which types of risk diversification can reduce, and how reducing risk can impact a portfolio’s wealth-building capacity.
+Because risk reduction is at the heart of the principle of portfolio diversification, it’s important to understand which types of risk diversification can reduce, and how a reduction in those risks can impact a portfolio’s wealth-building capacity.

-Ways to Diversify Your Portfolio
+How to Diversify Your Portfolio

 Standard Diversification: Modern Portfolio Theory

-In essence, Modern Portfolio Theory tries to offer a diversification method, which ensures that an investor is compensated for the risk that they take on.
-Some investors have greater risk tolerances than others, so Modern Portfolio Theory was created to help guide individual investors to maximize return potential according to the amount of risk that they’re willing to accept within their investment portfolios.
+In essence, Modern Portfolio Theory tries to offer a diversification strategy that ensures you are compensated for the risk that you take on for any investment.
+Some investors have greater risk tolerances than others, so Modern Portfolio Theory was created to help guide investors to maximize return potential according to the amount of risk that they’re willing to accept.

 With greater risk, there’s usually greater reward potential.
-Investment portfolios structured according to Modern Portfolio Theory are measured against the risk curve of the efficient frontier, which gauges maximized return potential for a given risk level of portfolio holdings.
+Investment portfolios structured according to Modern Portfolio Theory are measured against the risk curve of the efficient frontier, which gauges maximized return potential at a given risk level of portfolio holdings.

 How are Investment Portfolios Allocated According to Modern Portfolio Theory?

 To simplify this calculation, a reduced rule of “100 Minus Your Age” was developed.
 This rule only takes age into account, and not important factors such as financial goals or existing assets.
-This rule says that you subtract your age from 100, and the resulting number is the percentage of your investment portfolio that you should allocate toward stocks.
-The remaining percentage should be allocated toward fixed income assets, such as bonds.
+It says that you subtract your age from 100, and the resulting number is the percentage of your investment portfolio that you should allocate toward stocks.
+The remaining percentage should be allocated toward fixed-income assets, such as bonds.

-Where Modern Portfolio Theory Comes Up Short
+Where Modern Portfolio Theory Falls Short

 When Modern Portfolio Theory was introduced in 1952, investors faced a very different landscape across the financial markets.
-There were more non-correlated or lowly-correlated investment options in the public market.
-Since then, a number of investment vehicles, such as index fund and ETFs, have been introduced.
+There were more non-correlated or lowly correlated investment options in the public market.
+Since then, a number of investment vehicles, such as index funds and ETFs, have been introduced.
 Meanwhile, the number of stocks traded publicly has been dropping rather than growing.
-The number of publicly traded companies in the US peaked in 1996 at 8,090, and since then has declined nearly 50% to 4,336 in 2017.
-Other developed countries such as the United Kingdom, Switzerland, Germany, and France have experienced similar declines since at least 2006.
-So, while the number of investors has grown, the number of available investments has shrunk.
+The number of publicly traded companies in the US peaked in 1996 at 8,090, and since then has declined nearly 50% to 4,397 in 2018.
+Other developed countries such as the United Kingdom, Germany, and France have experienced similar declines since at least 2006.

-The combination of more investors, declining public investment options, and the ubiquity of index investments has made the diversification strategy behind Modern Portfolio Theory dated, and no longer capable of providing meaningful diversification among assets and across asset classes in modern public markets alone.
+The combination of more investors, fewer public investment options, and the ubiquity of index investments has made the diversification strategy behind Modern Portfolio Theory dated, and no longer capable of providing meaningful diversification using assets and asset classes in modern public markets alone.